Concealed wind uplift restraint for rooftop pavers under ASCE 7-16

 - Increased liability exposure for designers, contractors, and owners

-The problem with most pedestal paver systems
+The problem with most pedestal paver wind uplift systems

 Most pedestal paver systems address wind uplift with visible, surface-mounted clips or caps.
 While effective structurally, these elements often disrupt the clean, uniform appearance designers are trying to achieve on rooftop decks.